wpswings/track-orders-for-woocommerce/README.txt

 **6. Track Your Order Popup:** Set up a "Track Your Order" popup to make order tracking simple and quick for your customers.

-**7. DHL Live Tracking API:** With the live tracking API, let your customers track their orders easily, no need to visit the carrier’s website.
+**7. DHL Shipping Integration:** With the live tracking API, let your customers track their orders easily, no need to visit the carrier’s website.

 **8. Carriers Supported 400+ :** WooCommerce Shipment Tracking plugin now supports over 400+ carriers, like DHL, UPS, FedEx, and many more